Chuck Heater: Northern Arizona

 When Heater was released by the Saints, he returned to Michigan for graduate work in educational psychology.
 In 1976, he learned from a friend about an opening on the coaching staff at Northern Arizona University.
 He was hired as the offensive backfield coach working under head coach Joe Salem.
 Heater took over a backfield that had fumbled 46 times in 1975.
 Under Heater's tutelage, the Northern Arizona backfield fumbled only 14 times in 1976.
 Northern Arizona running back Carl Golden also led the Big Sky Conference in rushing in 1976.

 Heater later recalled that he had no intention of coaching football when he graduated from Michigan.
 He said, "I found out it's what I know most about anyway — football.
 I found out it's really what I wanted to do.
 Coaching is suited to my abilities."

 Toledo

 In December 1976, after completing one season at Northern Arizona, Heater was hired by the University of Toledo near his hometown of Tiffin, Ohio.
 At Toledo, he joined the staff of head coach Chuck Stobart who had coached Heater at Michigan.
-Heater spent five years on the Toledo coaching staff, working as the running backs coach from 1977–1978 and as the secondary coach from 1979–1981.
+Heater spent five years on the Toledo coaching staff, working as the running backs coach from 1977 to 1978 and as the secondary coach from 1979 to 1981.